-The apps that worked well in my tests are the Snapshot and Backup.
+The apps that worked well in my tests are Snapshot and Backup.
 The former creates shadow copies of shared folders to keep the content safe from accidental data changes.
 The latter allows for different types of data backups.
-(By the way, the server supports RSync backup which enables it to work with NAS servers from other vendors, including Synology.)
-But, still, both of these apps are not as refined as the Synology counterparts.
+(By the way, the server supports RSync backup, enabling it to work with NAS servers from other vendors, including Synology.)
+But, still, both of these apps are not as refined as their Synology counterparts.

 Easy remote access, no Active Directory integration

 Speaking of mobile apps, there seems to be just one TNAS File Explorer app available during my review, which only works locally.
-Overall TerraMaster is behind most other NAS vendors when it comes to supporting mobile devices, and has a lot of work to do if it wants to TOS a real contender of Synology’s DSM.
+Overall, TerraMaster is behind most other NAS vendors when it comes to supporting mobile devices.

 Business user beware, the F2-210 doesn’t support Active Directory integration.
 As a result, in an office powered by a Windows server, you can’t manage the NAS server’s shared folders via the domain controller’s user management.